Muenke syndrome: Genetics

 A single mutation in the FGFR3 gene cause this syndrome.
 The FGFR3 gene provides instructions for making a protein that is involved in the development and maintenance of bone and brain tissue.
 This mutation causes the FGFR3 protein to be overly active, which interferes with normal bone growth and allows the bones of the skull to fuse before they should.

-As stated by researchers at the University of Washington, Muenke syndrome is inherited in an autosomal dominant manner with incomplete penetrance and variable expressivity.”
+As stated by researchers at the University of Washington, Muenke syndrome is inherited in an autosomal dominant manner with incomplete penetrance and variable expressivity."
 Prenatal diagnosis for pregnancies at increased risk is possible if the defining mutation has been identified in the family (Agochukwu et.al.
 2006).
 According to the article Craniosynostosis: Molecular Genetics, penetrance is higher in females (87%) than in males (76%).
 Muenke syndrome is estimated to account for 25%-30% of all genetic causes of craniosynostosis according to the Journal of Anatomy.

 Diagnosis

 The diagnosis of Muenke syndrome is suspected bases on abnormal skull shape and a diagnosis of coronal craniosynostosis.
-In 2006, Agochukwu and her colleagues concluded that “A distinct Muenke syndrome phenotype includes: uni or bilateral coronal synostosis, midface hypoplasia, broad toes, and brachydactyly.”
+In 2006, Agochukwu and her colleagues concluded that "A distinct Muenke syndrome phenotype includes: uni or bilateral coronal synostosis, midface hypoplasia, broad toes, and brachydactyly."
 Due to phenotypic overlap and/or mild phenotypes, clinical differentiation of this syndrome may be difficult.
 The suspected diagnosis is confirmed by a blood test to check for gene mutation.
 To establish the extent of disease in an individual diagnosed with Muenke syndrome, various evaluations are recommended.

 Treatment

 The treatment of Muenke syndrome is focused on the correction of the abnormal skull shape and mirrors the treatment of coronal craniosynostosis.
 The abnormal growth patterns continue throughout the growing years; therefore, intervention, accurate diagnosis, and a customized, expertly carried-out treatment plan should be a primary concern.
 Although the timing of surgery can be highly individualized, surgical correction of the bicoronal craniosynostosis is most often done between 6 and 12 months of age.
 Surgery is usually performed through a scalp incision that lies concealed within the hair of the head.
-Your craniofacial surgeon will work in concert with a pediatric neurosurgeon in order to safely remove the bones of the skull.
+A craniofacial surgeon will work in concert with a pediatric neurosurgeon in order to safely remove the bones of the skull.
 Then, the craniofacial surgeon reshapes and repositions those bones to give a more normal skull shape.